 The growth in ownership and use of air conditioners and other cooling equipment is also one of the key drivers of the increase in peak electricity demand in India.
 In the STEPS, peak electricity demand rises around 60% from the 2022 level by 2030 and cooling accounts for nearly half of this increase.
 In the APS, however, the implementation of building codes, the use of more efficient appliances and the adoption of demand response measures enable the same cooling needs to be met with less energy.
 This reduces peak electricity demand growth by nearly one-quarter compared to the STEPS.
 Given that the electricity system is sized to meet peak demand, lower peak demand helps to lower electricity investment needs and system costs.
-Although solar PV matches well with daytime cooling needs, cooling demand is also significant in India during the late evening and at night.
-Lowering cooling demand through energy efficiency policies therefore reduces the need for investment in batteries or expensive standby generation capacity, and thus helps to integrate renewables more cost effectively.
+Although solar PV matches well with daytime cooling needs, cooling demand through energy efficiency policies therefore reduces the need for investment in batteries or expensive standby generation capacity, and thus helps to integrate renewables more cost effectively.